CptMotorBeard/BeardServer/README.md

 # BeardServer
 C++ Server for windows

+This server is meant for a C# client (Unity) and so there are a few shared items.

+	NetworkActions.cs
+	ResponseCodes.cs

 Packets sent to this server should be of the format:

 	4 bytes			-> Total Packet size